 None of the kids in town, or the world, would dream of being coined a trouble maker.
 That was thanks to the disturbing Christmas folklores our parents told us.
 These sick fairy tales on from generation to generation, forcing children to believe.
 And if they didn’t, there wouldn’t be any presents or worse, Santa would get you.

 But my brother, Kevin, and I didn’t believe in Santa Clause, no matter how haunting the tales might’ve been.

-Every year, worldwide, everyone boarded up their windows and doors, had their children sleep in the living room where the fireplace roared the entire night offering the best defense to Santa’s primary choice of the entrance.
-Everyone would decorate their homes with vibrant colorful lights and leave presents wrapped for their ‘good’ boys and girls.
-Kevin and I laughed at how people believed that if you didn’t follow these precautions that some guy was going to break into your home on Christmas Eve.
-Yeah, it was hilarious.
+Every year, worldwide, everyone boarded up their windows and doors and made their children sleep in the living room near the fireplace.
+The night long fire offered the best defense against Santa’s primary choice of entry.
+People would decorate their homes with vibrant lighting and leave wrapped presents for their ‘good’ boys and girls under a tree.
+The next morning, kids would wake with a smile and tear into the gift wraps.

 What the hell, I thought, maybe they finally get that this stupid tradition is just that, stupid.

 My parents wanted me to sleep in their room with them and Kevin to sleep in the living room by the fireplace, alone.
 Although this request sent Kevin and I rolling on the floor in a puerile frenzy, we agreed because Kevin was going to prove that Santa wasn’t real.

 “Don’t worry, Max.
 If he is real, I’ll punch the fucker in his fat gut,” Kevin told me before I disappeared into my parent’s room, and closed the door.